 Each of these operations is also knowledge-intensive, requiring several years experience to learn how to farm them proficiently.
 So make a realistic assessment of your capabilities and experience before deciding on your farming model.

 Given all the above, you may be wondering if there is anything you can learn how to farm with limited resources.

-Start a market garden: This does not require a lot of money, or equipment, or land.
+Start a market garden based on CSA principles: This does not require a lot of money, or equipment, or land.
 As little as 1/8 of an acre (5,000 square feet) can produce a lot of vegetables.

 Equipment can be borrowed or rented, so the start-up cost can be very low.
 And you get paid the same season you start.
 You should have, or plan to acquire, some experience as a gardener.

-As with meat chickens, if you raise them in the warm months only, the start-up requirements are very low.
-You can
+As with meat chickens and turkeys, if you raise them in the warm months only, the start-up requirements are very low.